Basic Views on Corporate Governance

 (Nomination and Compensation Committee)

 In Nov.
 2022, companies established the Nomination and Compensation Committee, chaired by the Audit and Supervisory Committee, as an advisory body to the Board of Directors.
-The Board of Directors consists of five committees: the President and Representative Director, and four members of the Audit and Supervisory Committee.
+The Board of Directors consists of six committees: Chairperson and Representative Director, the President and Representative Director, and four members of the Audit and Supervisory Committee.
 The Board of Directors is composed of a majority of outside directors.
 The Board of Directors makes recommendations on the appointment and dismissal of directors and executive officers, the determination of compensation, the development of directors and executive officers, and the succession plan after prior deliberation by the Committee.
 The Board of Directors ensures independence and objectivity and the transparency of the decision-making process.

 (Sustainability Committee)